Quantification of up to 4 Targets

 The results of the dPCP analysis can be visualized in 2 panels:

 Quality controls were developed to have a graphical view of the results and to check the quality of the fundamental steps of dPCP analysis.
 The Quality control panel shows for each sample the plot of the clusters centroid, the plot of c-means clustering and the plot of rain analysis (the latter only if the command of rain analysis is enabled in the Input Data panel).
 The 3 plots can be downloaded as a unique image, choosing the file format and dpi.
+In order to evaluate the structure of the original dPCP clustering in terms of cluster cohesion and separation, the silhouette coefficient (Rousseeuw, 1987) is displayed for each sample.
+According to Kaufman and Rousseeuw (Kaufman and Rousseeuw, 1990), the mean value of silhouette coefficient has to be interpreted as follow:

 The Figure 1 shows how to interpret the quality control plot of the clusters centroid.